 - 6.1 Musculoskeletal conditions and injuries are responsible for the majority of sickness absence and lost productivity in SWFRS.
-Early access to physiotherapy is important in achieving a speedy recovery from these conditions and injuries. - 6.2 SWFRS continues to benefit from on-site physiotherapy services on one day per week.
+Early access to physiotherapy is important in achieving a speedy recovery from these conditions and injuries. - 6.2 SWFRS continues to benefit from on-site physiotherapy services for one day per week.
 The physiotherapist is provided through Spire Hospital.
-They have a wide range of experience relevant to the role of Firefighter and developed a good working relationship with the Occupational Health professionals and the Health & Fitness Advisors (HFAs).
+They have a wide range of experience relevant to the operational Firefighter role and have developed a good working relationship with the Occupational Health professionals and the Health & Fitness Advisors (HFAs).
 The on-site availability of a physiotherapist has improved the quality and efficiency of the services to staff.
-The physiotherapist communicates frequently with clinicians providing prompt advice on further investigations or treatment required which reduces the time frame an employee may be absent from work. - 6.3 During the first six months of the COVID-19 pandemic the physiotherapist was required to offer telephone or video consultations.
-Over the past six months, the physiotherapist has gradually been able to assess more employees face to face with use of appropriate personal protective equipment and risk assessments.
+The physiotherapist communicates frequently with clinicians providing prompt advice on further investigations or treatment required which reduces the time frame an employee may be absent from work. - 6.3 The physiotherapist has been able to see the majority of cases face to face for this reporting period and the number of telephone consultations has significantly reduced.